KumoCorp/kumomta/docs/userguide/configuration/queuemanagement.md

 # https://docs.kumomta.com/reference/message/import_scheduling_header
 scheduling_header = "X-Schedule"

-# Set the tenant from this header
+# Set the tenant from this header and delete the header for added security
 tenant_header = "X-Tenant"
+remove_tenant_header = true

-# Set the campaign from this header
+# Set the campaign from this header and delete the header for added security
 campaign_header = "X-Campaign"
+remove_campaign_header = true

 # The tenant to use if no tenant_header is present
 default_tenant = "default-tenant"

 [tenant.'default-tenant']
-egress_pool = 'pool-0'
+egress_pool = 'pool-1'

 [tenant.'mytenant']
 # Which pool should be used for this tenant
-egress_pool = 'pool-1'
+egress_pool = 'pool-2'
 # Override maximum message age based on tenant; this overrides settings at the domain level
 max_age = '10 hours'